Madison Hemings: Married life

-Madison and Mary Hemings were the parents of nine children: Sarah, Thomas Eston, Harriet, Mary Ann, Catherine Jane, William Beverly, James Madison, Julia Ann, and Ellen Wayles Hemings.
 Their daughter Sarah was born in Virginia; the rest of the children were born in Ohio.
 Hemings had a quiet life as a modestly successful free black farmer and carpenter.

 Following passage of the Fugitive Slave Act of 1850, Eston and his family moved in 1852 to Madison, Wisconsin, to get further from possible danger from slave catchers.
 Slave catchers were known to kidnap free black people and sell them into slavery, as demand and prices were high in the Deep South.
 Eston lived as a white man in Wisconsin.
 Of Sally Hemings' children, Hemings was the only one that lived among African Americans after he attained his freedom.
 (In September 1831, in his mid-twenties, Madison Hemings was described in a special census of the State of Virginia as being: 5 feet 7 3/8 inches high light complexion no scars or marks perceivable".
 Forty-two years later, a journalist described him as "five feet ten inches in height, sparely made, with sandy complexion and a mild gray eye.")

-In 1873, Hemings used an Ohio newspaper interview about his life, titled, "Life Among the Lowly," to address the Jefferson/Hemings controversy, stating that Jefferson was his and his three siblings' father.
-Hemings was a widower when he died of consumption on November 28, 1877 in Huntington Township, Ross County, Ohio.
+In 1873, Hemings used an Ohio newspaper interview about his life, titled, "Life Among the Lowly", to address the Jefferson/Hemings controversy, stating that Jefferson was his and his three siblings' father.
+Hemings was a widower when he died of consumption on November 28, 1877, in Huntington Township, Ross County, Ohio.